aon4o/laravel-rocket-chat-notification-channel/README.md

 ### Adding Attachment

-There are several ways to add one ore more attachments to a message
+There are several ways to add one or more attachments to a message

 ```php
 public function toRocketChat($notifiable)